 A Path Toward Equality

+Walk the Path.
+Know the Stories.
 Welcome to the story behind the signs.
-You are standing on the site of what was once Kuhn Memorial Hospital — a place where Black Mississippians sought care in an unequal system.
-For decades, this hospital was both a refuge and a reminder of segregation.
-When it...
+You are standing on the site of what was once Kuhn Memorial Hospital — a place where Black and White Mississippians received care in a deeply unequal system.
+For decades, this hospital was both a...

 Freedom Starts Here